 Politely Jump In And Know You Deserve To Be Heard

 In every conversation, it is crucial to be a good listener.
 On the other hand, you need to accept the reality that most social group situations are chaotic.
+As Roy Baumeister and Mark Leary conclude, “humans have a need to belong: “a pervasive drive to form and maintain at least a minimum quantity of lasting, positive, and impactful interpersonal relationships.”
 You do not have to take it personally when some of your friends talk over you or do not get what you are saying.
 It is usual for everyone in a group to interrupt each other, speak at the same time, and continuously change the topic.

 It is why you need to get the perfect timing to interrupt and talk politely.
 You can use humor to keep things light.
 Apologize if you have to.
 Consider your friends’ experiences and previous talks.
 That way, they can relate to you and respond better.
 There is no need to feel bad because of interrupting someone or being interrupted by someone.